Mercy Health System Leadership

 Chief Strategy Officer

-David Cannady is the chief strategy officer at Mercy Health, leading the ministry’s innovation and planning teams and coordinating implementation of the 2018-2020 Strategic Plan.
+David Cannady is the chief strategy officer at Mercy Health, leading innovation and planning teams, and coordinating implementation of the 2018-2020 Strategic Plan.

 Michael BezneyChief Legal Officer and General Counsel